apcl-research/improving_summary/README.md

 - [Chia-Yi Su](https://chiayisu.github.io/)
 - [Collin McMillan](https://sdf.org/~cmc/)-->

-This repository contains all the code and detailed instructions to reproduce our work.
+This repository contains all the code and detailed instructions to reproduce our work for distilled in-house model.

 ## Quick link
 - [To-do list](#to-do-list)